Skip to main content

 fix-empty

-1. to create a safer digital space in which the fundamental rights of all users of digital services are protected;
+1. To create a safer digital space in which the fundamental rights of all users of digital services are protected

-2. to establish a level playing field to foster innovation, growth, and competitiveness, both in the European Single Market and globally.
+2. To establish a level playing field to foster innovation, growth, and competitiveness, both in the European Single Market and globally.

 What are digital services?